Bouncing cosmology in modified gravity with higher-order curvature terms: Formulation of gravity with higher-order curvature terms

-where $ p $ and $ \rho $ denote the fluid's isotropic pressure and energy density respectively.
-In a comoving coordinate system, $ u^i=(0,0,0,1) $ is the four velocity vectors which satisfies $ u^i u_i=1 $ and $ u^i\nabla_j u_i=0 $.
-We consider a spatially homogeneous and isotropic flat FLRW line element as
+where $ p $ and $ \rho $ denote the fluid's isotropic pressure and energy density, respectively.
+In a co-moving coordinate system, $ u^i=(0,0,0,1) $ is the four velocity vector which satisfies $ u^i u_i=1 $ and $ u^i\nabla_j u_i=0 $.
+Regarding (\ref{3}), the expression for the variation of the EMT of a perfect fluid is